 - With exposure to UV light

-Removable labels will peel easily off rough surfaces, but depending on your application needs, they may fall off before you want them to.
-Additionally, ultra smooth or curved surfaces can present a challenge for reusable labels.
+These labels will peel easily off rough surfaces, but depending on your application needs, they may fall off before you want them to.
+Additionally, ultra-smooth or curved surfaces can present a challenge for reusable labels.
 If your surface is rough, smooth, or curved, and you need the labels to stay put for a while, you might consider a different kind of label.

 At Coast Label, we take pride in the degree of customization we’re able to offer you.
-Your removable label needs will be as unique as your business.
+Your need for labels that can be removed will be as unique as your business.
 From size to shape to color, we can produce about any kind of label you can imagine.
 We have a vast collection of die cuts from our many years of business.
 Plus, our special plotter cutter lets us manufacture unique custom shapes.

 I just wanted to say thank you for all of your help in getting the labels we needed and in such a short amount of time.
 Your company was able to help us where your competition had failed miserably!
 We will definitely be coming to you for any other label requirements we run into.